temet.util

 ellipsoidfit(pos_in, mass, scalerad, rin, rout, weighted=False)

-Iterative algorithm to derive the shape (axes ratios) of a set of particles/cells given by pos_in and mass, within a radial shell defined by rin, rout.
-Positions should be unitless, normalized by scalerad (a scaling factor, could be the virial radius or e.g. a half mass radius).
+Their distribution is given by pos_in and mass, within a radial shell defined by rin, rout.
+Positions should be unitless, normalized by scalerad (a scaling factor, could be e.g. r200 or half mass radius).
 Originally from Eddie Chua.

-temet.util.simParams module
+temet.util.simParams

-The simParams class encapsulates all meta-data and details for a particular simulation.
 In addition, it can hold specifications to point to a specific part of a given simulation, for instance a particular snapshot/redshift or halo/subhalo.
 We often start analysis by creating an instance of this class as:

 sim = temet.sim(run='tng100-1', redshift=0.0)